aidlearning/AidLearning-FrameWork/READ.md

 [![License](https://img.shields.io/badge/license-BSD--3--Clause-blue.svg)](https://github.com/Yoline777/AidLearning/blob/master/license.md)
 thank for <b>qidiso</b> provide the [中文说明](https://www.jianshu.com/p/f6ec13ece792)

 Aid Learning builds a Linux system with graphical interface on Android mobile phone, and supports GUI, Python and AI programming.
-This means that when it is installed, your Android phone has a Linux system in which you can run AI programs.
-Aid Learning has now perfectly supported the most popular Deep-Learning frameworks in Top6: Caffe, Tensorflow, Mxnet, ncnn, Keras, pytorch, opencv, which are perfectly supported and built-in (in order to support AI, you no longer need complex configuration and wall-flipping dependency packages).
+This means that when it is installed, your Android phone has a Linux system in which you can run Gui programs of python and AI.
+Aid Learning supports a list of Top Machine Learning Framework for Deep Learning.
+Now we support Caffe, Tensorflow, Mxnet, ncnn, Keras, Pytorch,Gluoncv, cv2,scipy.... powerfully build-in. (in order to support deep learning, you no longer need complex configuration and wall-flipping dependency packages).

-In addition, Aid Learning provides an AI coding development tool called Aid_code.
-It can provide a new visual programming experience of touch-and-drag by using Python on our framework (supporting both Python 2 and Python 3)!
+Furthermore we provide an AI coding develop tool named Aid_code.
+It can provide you a visual AI programming IDE by using Python from zero on our framework!
+It means that when it is installed, your Android phone owned a Linux system with GUI which can write and run AI program in it as same as in PC.
+In addition,Latest version(>0.72) of Aid Learning can provide a new visual programming experience of touch-and-drag by using Python on our framework (supporting both Python 2 and Python 3)!

 At the same time, Aid Learning provides wifi-based mapping projection technology, which can project the code of mobile phone to PC and interact with SSH remote commands.
 It can also be projected to TV and projector for large screen display.